-Our result for $L\leq 11$ coincides with \cite{panzer_hepp_2019} and we expect the results for $L\in \left \lbrace 12,13 \right \rbrace $ to be at least very close to the true numbers.
+Our result for $L\leq 11$ coincides with \cite{panzer_hepp_2022} and we expect the results for $L\in \left \lbrace 12,13 \right \rbrace $ to be at least very close to the true numbers.

 We have verified in every single case that those graphs which are expected to be symmetric have the same Hepp bound (within rounding errors).
 Further, in many cases we numerically computed the periods of graphs which are known to be symmetric (see \cref{tab:samples}).
 In these cases, we compared the estimated accuracy of numerical results to the observed differences for symmetric graphs.
 We found that the difference are approximately normal distributed with a standard deviation close to the expected uncertainty.
 This indicates that the expected uncertainty is a good approximation of the deviation between the numerical result and the true period.
 Moreover, we take these findings as evidence that our implementation of the symmetries does not label any graphs as symmetric which really are not.